jpbede/rfc-cfbl-address-header/draft-benecke-cfbl-address-header-00.md

 feedback about resulting complaints from their marketing mailings.
 Those complaints are based on manual user interaction e.g. IMAP movement to "Junk".

 As described in {{?RFC6449}} the registration for such a feedback loop needs to be done manually by a human at any FBL provider he wants to receive complaints from.
-Which can be well-understood time-consuming if there are new feedback loops rising up, or the mail sender wants to add new ip addresses or DKIM domains.
+Which can be quite time-consuming if there are new feedback loops rising up, or the mail sender wants to add new ip addresses or DKIM domains.
 Besides, a manual process isn't well suitable and/or doable for smaller mailbox providers.

-The change of such a complaint address e.g. due to an infrastructure change, is another problem.
+The change of such a complaint address e.g. due to an infrastructure change is another problem.
 Due to this manual process the mail sender needs to go through all providers again and delete his existing subscriptions and re-signup with the new complaint address.

 This document addresses this problem with a new email header.
 It extends the described complaint feedback loop recommendations in {{?RFC6449}} with an automated way to provide the complaint feedback loop address to mail receiver.

 Mail senders can add this header and willing mailbox provider can use this header to forward the generated report to the provided complaint address.
-The mail senders just needs to add a email header and isn't required to signup manually at every feedback loop provider.
+The mail sender just needs to add a email header and isn't required to signup manually at every feedback loop provider.
 Another benefit would be the mailbox provider doesn't need to develop a manual registration process and verification process.

-A new email header has been chosen over a new DNS record in favor to be able to simple distinguish between multiple broadcast marketing list operators / mail senders, without the intervention of its users or administrators.
+A new email header has been chosen over a new DNS record in favour to be able to easily distinguish between multiple broadcast marketing list operators / mail senders, without the intervention of its users or administrators.
-For example, if a company uses multiple sending systems, each system can set this header on their own, without the need that a change has to be done by its users or administrators.
+For example, if a company uses multiple sending systems, each system can set this header on their own, without the need of a change that has to be done by its users or administrators.
 On the side of the mailbox provider, there is no need to do an additional DNS query to get the complaint address.

-This document has been created with GDPR and other data-regulation laws in mind and to address the resulting problems in providing an automated complaint feedback loop address, as the email can contain personal data.
+This document has been created with GDPR and other data-regulation laws in mind and to address the resulting problems in providing an automated complaint feedback loop address, as the email may contain personal data.

 Summarised this document has following goals: